Executive Producer: Job Description, Duties and Requirements

 |Required Education||None required; Bachelor's in film, music-management or journalism may be helpful|

 |Projected Job Growth (2012-2022)||3%*|

 |Median Salary (2014)||$100,427**|

 Source: *U.S. Bureau of Labor Statistics

 An executive producer is the head producer who oversees the creation of a film, television show, radio broadcast, music album or theater performance.
 An executive producer usually works for a production company, but may work independently.
 Job locations can vary from inside a studio or theater to exotic filming locations.

-The U.S. Bureau of Labor Statistics (BLS) reported that producers and directors held about 122,500 jobs in 2010, with a projected employment growth of 11% between 2010 and 2020 (www.bls.gov).
-The BLS reported the mean annual wage was $92,390 in 2012.
-According to the BLS, the highest-paid producers and directors in 2012 worked in the management, scientific and technical consulting services industry, with an annual mean wage of $164,430.
+The U.S. Bureau of Labor Statistics reported that producers and directors held about 103,500 jobs in 2012, with a projected employment growth of 3% between 2012 and 2022 (www.bls.gov).
+Executive producers made a median salary of $100,427 as reported in December 2014 by Payscale.com.
+According to the BLS, the highest-paid producers and directors in 2013 worked in the accounting, tax preparation, bookkeeping, and payroll services industry, with an annual mean wage of $129,450.

 Executive Producer Duties

 An executive producer is responsible for seeing a production through from beginning to end.
 A producer is in charge of various administrative aspects, including hiring and overseeing cast and crew, writing and editing content, maintaining a budget and creating work schedules.

 Executive producers work on the business side of production.
 They ensure that a production meets goals, such as helping a television station remain competitive, projecting the intended brand image of a company and introducing new concepts or ideas.
 A producer also must understand and work within union regulations.